scalacenter/scala-3-migration-guide/docs/scala3-migrate-tool.md

 either to add `-Ytasty-reader` to `MODULE2` scalacOptions, or `reload` or `set MODULE-MIGRATED/scalaVersion := "2.13.5"`

 Once you're done, you can remove `scala3-migrate` from your plugins.

+## Contributions and feedbacks are welcome
+The tool is still under development, and **we would love to hear from you.**
+Every feedback will help us build a better tool: typos, clearer log messages, better documentation, bug reports, ideas of features, so please open [GitHub issues](https://github.com/scalacenter/scala3-migrate) or contact us on [gitter](https://gitter.im/scala/center).